Syed-Hamza-Zahir/Prima/README.md

 Learning Tool (Video: https://www.youtube.com/watch?v=9flcoQ1R0Y4) GitHub Actions Documentation - Troubleshooting pipeline steps (Docs: https://docs.github.com/en/actions)

+VSCode extentions for coding amd formatting assistance for the whole project.

 Thank you for using My Flask API!
 If you have any questions or issues, please contact smhzahir@googlemail.com.